4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Pedlar St Galle Fort

-Take a walk along Pedlar St to shop for local souvenirs, clothes, handwoven bags, gems and jewellery.
+Walk along Pedlar St to shop for local souvenirs, clothes, handwoven bags, gems and jewellery.

 There’s also a selection of inviting cafes and restaurants.
 I would recommend the hip Pedlar’s Inn Cafe.